alan-derua/jic/README.md

 - Detect inline constant changes
 - Split dependents map into accessible and private ones to limit the dirty set
-- Analyze provided classpath by creating an ABI signature (publicly available classes, their fields and method) and trigger source set recompilation only if ABI has changed
+- More fine-grained classpath analysis with an ABI signature (publicly available classes, their fields and method)
+- Cache classpath snapshots
 - Create a proper test suite
+- Support compiler params
+- Support annotation processing
 - Support all Java 8+ targets
 - Become a daemon to keep caches in memory and save time by not loading compilator classes on every tool start
 - Add measurements to every step to analyze performance problems